microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 ![](<media/5.jpg>)

 Make a note of the password with the key `q_puppet_enterpriseconsole_auth_password`.

+>**Note:** If this key isn't in the dump, then wait a few more moments for the Puppet Console install to complete and rerun the command.

-Then go back to the Puppet Console in your browser and enter the username `admin` and the password you just retrieved.
+Now go back to the Puppet Console in your browser and enter the username `admin` and the password you just retrieved.
 When you log in, you should see a page like this:

 ![](<media/6.jpg>)